 I love the decor around the area where the elevators are.
 This reminded me of the time I visited the Empire State Building in New York city with the number font and the arrows as they turn to tell visitors waiting which floor the elevator is currently on.
 On the left hand side there are three elevators which takes guests to all floors (but the room key card is needed to make the elevators go).
 On the right hand side is a lift which only goes to two floors, floor seven for the restaurant and floor 21 for the rooftop bar (more on that later).
 Also that lift has champagne (shame the bottle is empty) and groovy lounge music to get guests into the party mood.

 My room, well.
+The very best in Minsk I must say.
 The main feature from the seventeenth floor with a river view (the best side of the hotel of course), has to be the view.
 What else.
 It was great to stand and look out at some of the sights, the other buildings and questioning their facades, the crowds gathering around the Christmas tree and checking out the market down below.
 I could stand here for a while checking out what the locals were doing but my favourite part of the stay was before a ice hockey game in the city, my friend who lives locally came up to meet me and we just sat at the window, looking out for an hour, talking about the local life and Soviet times/other parts of Belarus history while the sun was going down and the crowds gathering even more so down below at the Christmas market.
 It was a great moment to see all the lights around the city lite up.

 The bed has to be mentioned of course and what a comfortable bed it was.
 I had the best sleep for a long while.
 It was that good that the moment my head crashed onto the pillows, I didn’t wake up until it was time to get up!
 It felt like I slept for a few minutes but instead it was for about ten hours each time (which I don’t get back at home).
 Other features of the room were the slippers, the mini-bar, television (which has five Belarusian channels plus all the international news channels, not good when you want to switch off), The desk is quite big to have my office set up (laptop and all the other bits and bobs needed for blogging/running a business whilst on the move).